 It turns out that the sighter works well in lakes also.
 In still water, the sighter doesn't really hesitate or twitch, as it will in moving water.
 The slight line sag that is always present with an unweighted or even lightly weighted fly disappears and the line straightens when a fish takes the fly.

 Before this trip to Maine, I had always used hi-vis fluorocarbon line.
 The Tactical Nymphing Sighter and 0X tippet works just fine, though.

 I can report that the TenkaraBum Tactical Nymphing Sighter works quite well for Ultralight Worm Fishing also!
 In the past I have always used size 2.5 level line, which has just enough line sag to immediately indicate strikes.
-With about a foot of the white .010 between my 8X tippet and the 1X fluorocarbon tippet (which is also .010", the same as 2.5 level line) I was using as a casting line, strikes were just as apparent.
+With about a foot of the white sighter between my 8X tippet and the 1X fluorocarbon tippet I was using as a casting line, strikes were just as apparent.

 Late in the day, when the light was dim and there was a lot of glare on the water, the white became hard to see, but a section of orange over chartreuse stood out like a beacon.

-Each package of the TenkaraBum Tactical Nymphing Sighter has three 6'8" lengths of sighter material.
-Each length has 31" of white, followed by 20" of multicolor (black, orange, black, chartreuse, black), followed by another 31" of white (all measurements approximate).
-The black, orange and chartreuse are opaque.
-The white is very nearly opaque.
+The new TenkaraBum Tactical Nymphing sighter has three 7'4" lengths of sighter material.
+Each length has 13" of white, followed by 18 1/2" of multicolor (black, orange, black, chartreuse, black), followed by 26" of white, then another 18 1/2" of multicolor (black, orange, black, chartreuse, black), and finally another 13" of white.

-The white is extremely visible except against foam or glare.
+The white is extremely visible except against foam or glare (or a snowy streambank).
 The multicolored section is extremely visible against foam and the presence of the black bars makes it reasonably visible even against glare.
 It truly gives you more flexibility to customize your sighter for existing water and lighting conditions than any other sighter material on the market.

 .011" (.285mm = Japanese line size 3 = 0X)